-- 16 Council identified the need to improve the way that projects were delivered, which includes a more stringent requirement for scoping prior to project approval. - 17 Community boards can recommend new projects in the November 2019 direction-setting meetings.
-The entire work programme for District and local projects will then be considered by staff and Council to ensure that there is adequate resource to deliver the work and that the projects are aligned with the strategic framework. - 18 Community boards also have the opportunity to raise new projects at the LTP 2021-2031 direction-setting workshops from February to June 2020.
-If these projects are approved by Council in June 2021, then they will be delivered in the following financial years.
+- 17 Council identified the need to improve the way that projects were delivered, which includes a more stringent requirement for scoping prior to project approval. - 18 Community boards can recommend new projects in the November 2019 direction-setting meetings.
+The entire work programme for District and local projects will then be considered by staff and Council to ensure that there is adequate resource to deliver the work and that the projects are aligned with the strategic framework. - 19 Community boards also have the opportunity to raise new projects at the LTP 2021-2031 direction-setting workshops from February to June 2020.
+If these projects are approved by Council in June 2021, then they will be delivered in the following financial years. - 20 Changes to projects from what was planned for year three of the Long Term Plan are detailed in the costs and funding section of this report.